-- LT would give HPCC first choice on the purchase of the Land & Depot provided we used it for the HPCC vision for the benefit of the local community, subject to us being able to raise the funds;
+LT would give HPCC first choice on the purchase of the land & depot, provided we used it for the HPCC vision and benefit of the local community; subject to us being able to raise the funds.

-- They were so impressed with our work and vision, that whilst the land was being sold for a value of £3Million they agreed that it be both reduced then fixed at a price of £1.8Million, this would help allow us raise the funds required.
+They were so impressed with our work and vision, that whilst the land was to be sold for a value of £3Million, they agreed that it be both reduced and then fixed at a price of £1.8Million; which would facilitate us in raising the funds required.

 THE HPCC DREAM WAS REALISED.

-It is now their intention to attempt to sell the land and build a new development the full details of which are unconfirmed but we understand includes upto 600 residential flats (only 30 of which are affordable), ‘Le Royal’ Hotel (4 star), a public Gym and National Standard Swimming Pool.
+Their intention was to attempt to sell the land and build a new development; the full details of which are unconfirmed, but we understand includes up to 600 residential flats (only 30 of which are affordable), ‘Le Royal’ Hotel (4 star), a public gym and a National Standard swimming pool.

-Our Bridge Park Complex currently has many facilities Educational, Social, Technology and Commercial which Brent Council has seen fit to run down, over price and or restrict access the use.
+Our Bridge Park Complex currently has many facilities: Educational, Social, Technology and Commercial which Brent Council has seen fit to run down, over price and/or restrict access to use.

-The Bridge Park Complex belongs to us the community and should remain in the control HPCC.
-Stonebridge Community Trust (HPCC) Ltd a company Limited by guarantee with charitable objects are successors to the original Harlesden Peoples Community Council (HPCC) trading under BPCC Steering Group.
+The Bridge Park Complex belongs to us the community and should remain in the control of HPCC.
+Stonebridge Community Trust (HPCC) Ltd a company Limited by Guarantee with charitable objects are successors to the original Harlesden Peoples Community Council (HPCC): trading under the BPCC Steering Group.

-June 2017 – Leonard Johnson (HPCC) and group of BPCC volunteers were invited and met with the head of the Council Mohammed Bhutt, CEO Brent Council Carolyn Downs along with a number senior staff.
-In total two informal meeting took place, where Brent put forward offers of management of the New Gym along with the possibility of a provision for ownership of two separate buildings to host our community vision.
+June 2017 – Leonard Johnson (HPCC) and a group of BPCC volunteers were invited and met with Head of the Council Mohammed Bhutt and CEO Brent Councillor Carolyn Downs; along with a number senior staff.
+A total of two informal meeting took place where Brent put forward offers of management of the new gym along with the possibility of a provision for ownership of two separate buildings to host our community vision.

-Whilst we were very interested in these offers it was made clear that any offer would depend on us having time to scrutinise the detail and would have to run separate to us stating clearly our interest in Bridge Park.
-It was during the second meeting that the Leader informed us they have decided to proceed with the sale of Bridge Park that day! – We felt this went against Brent public promise to halt the sale.
-Following that 2nd meeting BPCC decided to reactivate our application to the Land Registry and our public campaign.
+Whilst we were very interested in these offers, it was made clear that any offer would depend on us having time to scrutinise the detail and would have to run separately to us stating our clear interest in Bridge Park.
+It was during the second meeting that the Leader informed us they had decided to proceed with the sale of Bridge Park that day.
+We felt this went against Brent’s public promise to halt the sale.
+Following that second meeting BPCC decided to reactivate our application to the Land Registry and our public campaign.

-August 2017 – We successfully entered a RX1 application with the Land Registry to establish our interest.
-To prevent the conditional sale of the land.
+August 2017 – We successfully entered an RX1 application with the Land Registry to establish our interest and to prevent the conditional sale of the land.